“Joe Veleno is not comfortable on the wing” - Dose.ca

-Although the Canadiens are off to a very good start this season, the team is currently third in the NHL, but some players could give more.
+Although the Canadiens are off to a very good start this season – the team is currently third in the NHL – some players could give more.

-One of these players is Joe Veleno, who is having a rather difficult start to the season.
+One of these is Joe Veleno, who is having a rather difficult start to the season.

 Which role should the #GoHabsGo give Joe Veleno while they await Patrik Laine's return?